-Well it's been all of five minutes and we have already changed our newly renovated playroom.
-However, I'm a firm believer that design in the home setting is a lot of trial and error as there are so many moving parts, and our previous set-up wasn't quite working for us.
+Well it's been all of five minutes and we have already changed up our newly added-on playroom.
+However, I'm a firm believer that design in the home setting is a lot of trial and error as there are so many moving parts (such as growing children!) and our previous set-up wasn't quite working for us.

 My main issue with the old set up is that it descended into chaos and mess very quickly, and the girls just weren't able to keep things tidy without my input.
-I want them to be able to take ownership of their space, so it was in the back of my mind that things might need to be tweaked.
+I want them to be able to take ownership of their space, so it was in the back of my mind that changes might need to be made.

+For me, practicality is high up on the list for kid spaces, and so I was on the lookout for the right product to solve our playroom problems.
 Then I saw the new SKÅDIS series at IKEA and I was sold.
-This pegboard system is sturdy, affordable and beautiful.
+This pegboard system is sturdy, affordable and minimalist.
 I cannot recommend it highly enough.
+(And before you ask—nope, this isn't a sponsored post.
+I just REALLY love this product!)

 S0—WHAT DID WE CHANGE?

 Let's start off with my youngest daughter's space.
-She had a round table (which kept moving around) and a wire basket on the wall for paper storage (which always overflowed and looked untidy).
-Of course, this photo was styled so it doesn't really show the issues—you'll have to trust me on that one!
+Previously, she had a round table (which kept moving around), stacking bins (which were hard for her to keep organized) and a wire basket on the wall for paper storage (which always overflowed and looked untidy).
+Of course, this space was tidied up for the photo so it doesn't really show the issues—you'll have to trust me on that one!

 I sold the table and chairs and the wire basket, and replaced it with the IKEA FLISAT table and stools.
 The storage is hidden in the desk which is genius—even if it gets a little untidy inside, it looks nice and neat from the outside.
 Then we installed a white 30" x 22" SKÅDIS pegboard above it and used a combination of containers, a shelf, and clips to organize all of her art supplies and to display her work.
 We also mounted a RANARP wall lamp which she absolutely loves.